Burnout in Software Development: How to Deal With it?

 Coding is one of the most interesting things for programmers and software developers.
 You started doing it for fun, it was your hobby, it was your passion and later your passion becomes your job.
-In your early stage of career, you might have enjoyed doing it a lot.
+In the early stage of your career, you might have enjoyed doing it a lot.
 You might have tried to stretch yourself as much as you can to prove yourself the best programmer among everyone.
 You might have also tried to do overtime (you might have worked for 60-70 hours a week).
 You continued doing it but after a couple of years, spending long hours and late nights in coding.
 Did you find that you are losing passion for coding?
 Did you find the spark of motivation is now missing somewhere for coding?
-Did you find that you are overloading yourself with so many tasks but you are not achieving anything due to so many stuff.
+Did you find that you are overloading yourself with so many tasks but you are not achieving anything due to so much stuff?
 There are so many tabs open in your browser but you can’t concentrate.
 Well, these all symptoms are the sign of burnout in programming.

 Burnout is a very common and serious issue in the IT industry.
 Developers feel stuck working very hard for long periods on projects but it seems impossible to complete.
 If somebody doesn’t take action at the right time then later it can become too dangerous for developers and they can quit programming as well.
 They may fall deep into it and struggle to get out of its hideous embrace.
-We did some research and we are going to discuss this issue in detail, symptoms of burnout, causes and certain actions that programmers need to take to recover from burnout.
+We did some research and we are going to discuss this issue in detail, symptoms of burnout, causes, and certain actions that programmers need to take to recover from burnout.
 Some of the symptoms, causes, and solutions are basic and true for everyone working in any kind of job.
 Others are more specific to programmers.

 Symptoms of Burnout

 Burnout is the physical and mental collapse caused by overwork or stress.
 It slowly enters developers’ life and kills the passion for coding.
 We are going to mention some of the common symptoms of burnout but different developers get different symptoms.
 It manifests itself in different ways for different people.